 Branching Out of the Classroom

 In fact, risk-taking in a safe, supportive environment is one of Shipley’s hallmarks.
-Dr. Steve Piltch, our Head of School, talks about this all the time.
+Michael Turner, our Head of School, talks about this all the time.
 Kids are encouraged to branch out and explore areas they may not have considered academically, athletically, on the stage, and socially.

 In Lower School, for example, students have the opportunity to practice public speaking and engage in leadership roles from the very beginning so it becomes second nature.
 During Middle School, kids experiment with every sport before choosing one for each season.
 In the Upper School, the depth and breadth of our curriculum allows for students to explore new areas of interest and fields of study that they may not have had the courage to try elsewhere because at Shipley, there is no social penalty for trying.
 In fact, it is very much a part of our culture to try new things.